raspberrypilearning/recruiting-volunteers/en/step_1.md

 This course will primarily focus on supporting those involved in managing and running a Dojo to recruit volunteers.

 Once completed you should:
-- Understand what tasks you need volunteers to help with
+- Understand what tasks volunteers can help with
-- See how to create a volunteer role description
+- Know how to create a volunteer role description
 - Learn where and how to recruit potential volunteers
 - Know what resources are available to help recruit volunteers